 For a city that caters to college students, Athens has a good menu of senior programs.
 The Athens Community Council on Aging offers a number of services for people age 55 and better, including transportation services, home health care, a foster grandparent program, a volunteer program and a senior companion program.
 It also manages the Athens-Clarke County Senior Center, which provides noonday meals, education classes, recreation opportunities, outreach, visitation and telephone reassurance to homebound older adults.

-The University sponsors the 1,100-member Osher Lifelong Learning Institute (OLLI), an organization that offers a wide selection of classes and workshops to people age 50 or better.
+The University sponsors the 1,500-member Osher Lifelong Learning Institute (OLLI), an organization that offers a wide selection of classes and workshops to people age 50 or better.
 Classes include everything from art and UFOs (not necessarily in the same class) to navigating Facebook.
 The group also has trips, art auctions, carnivals, luncheons, local outings and much more.
-Membership is just $60 per year, plus $10 per class or event.
-There are no tests or term papers, but a new Certificate of Learning is being offered in limited subjects.
+Membership is just $60 per year.
+There are no tests or term papers, but a Certificate of Learning is offered in limited subjects.
 Further educational opportunities are available at the University where anyone age 62 or better many enroll in classes tuition-free on a space-available basis.

 The extensive Athens Transit System provides bus service to the library, the Medical Center, UGA, Super Walmart and several other shopping venues.
-The regular fare is $1.75, but seniors ride for $.85 to $1.00, depending on the time of day.
+People age 65 or better ride for free.
 An on-demand, curb to curb service, The Lift, provides service to people who are disabled or unable to walk to a bus stop.
-Athens Ben Epps Airport has one carrier, SeaPort Airlines, which provides daily shuttle flights to and from Nashville International Airport.

 Summers are humid with temperatures in the 80s and 90s.
 Winters are less humid with temperatures in the 30s, 40s and 50s.
 On average, the area receives 50 inches of rain and a dusting of snow each year.
 Autumns are crisp and springs are filled with dogwoods and azaleas.
 The sun shines 215 days of the year.

 While people enjoy Athens, the city does have some drawbacks.
 The number of students can be overwhelming, and when football season revs up each fall, the number seems to double.
-The UGA football stadium holds more than 93,000 people, and many people come from as far away as Atlanta to watch the Bulldogs play.
+The UGA football stadium holds nearly 96,000 people, and many fans come from as far away as Atlanta to watch the Bulldogs play.
 As a result, autumn weekend traffic and crowds can be a headache.
 The University also has a reputation as a party school.
-The city has a high poverty rate, in large part due to its student population, and manifestations of this can be seen around town.
+The city has a high poverty rate, in large part due to its student population, and manifestations of this are visible around town.
 The tornado risk is 85% greater than the national average.